Uridine Triacetate (Vistogard®)

 How to Take Uridine Triacetate

 The first dose of uridine triacetate should be administered within 96 hours of the end of flurouracil or capecitabine administration.
-Your dose will be based on your body size and your provider will tell you how much to take.
+Your provider will tell you how many doses to take.
+Directions for use:

 - Uridine triacetate comes in a granule form, to be taken every 6 hours for 20 doses.